PennyLaneAI/pennylane-pq/README.rst

     :alt: PyPI - Python Version
     :target: https://pypi.org/project/PennyLane-pq

+\

+    **❗ This plugin will not be supported in newer versions of PennyLane.
+It is compatible with versions of PennyLane up to and including 0.34❗**

 .. header-start-inclusion-marker-do-not-remove

 The PennyLane-ProjectQ plugin integrates the ProjectQ quantum computing library with PennyLane's